 6.2 Tenant Maintenance of Tenant’s Equipment.
 Tenant assumes sole responsibility for the maintenance, repair and/or replacement of Tenant’s Equipment, except as set forth in Section 6.1.
-Tenant agrees to perform all maintenance, repair or replacement of Tenant’s Equipment (“Tenant Maintenance”) in accordance with Applicable Law, the Rooftop and Work Activities Policy attached hereto as Exhibit C, and in a good and workmanlike manner.
-Tenant shall not be permitted to conduct Tenant Maintenance in a manner that would increase the size of the Premises or compromise the structural integrity of the roof.
-Tenant shall repair or replace, at its sole cost and expense, to Landlord’s satisfaction and in accordance with Applicable Law, generally accepted engineering standards and practices, and in a good and workmanlike manner, any portion of the Structure or Property damaged in the course of installation, maintenance, repair, replacement, operation, or removal of Tenant’s Equipment.
+Tenant agrees to perform all maintenance, repair or replacement of Tenant’s Equipment (“Tenant Maintenance”) in accordance with Applicable Law, the Building Policy (to the extent set forth in Section 3.3 of this Agreement), and in a good and workmanlike manner.
+Tenant shall not be permitted to conduct Tenant Maintenance in a manner that would increase the size of the Premises or adversely impact the structural integrity of the roof.
+Tenant shall repair or replace, at its sole cost and expense, to Landlord’s reasonable satisfaction and in accordance with Applicable Law, generally accepted engineering standards and practices, and in a good and workmanlike manner, any portion of the Structure or Property damaged solely and directly due to in the installation, maintenance, repair, replacement, operation, or removal of Tenant’s Equipment to its then existing condition, reasonable wear and tear and casualty damage excepted.

 7. Surrender and Hold Over.

 7.1 Surrender.
-Except as set forth to the contrary herein, within sixty (60) days following the termination of this Agreement pursuant to Section 8.3 and while continuing to pay rent (the “Equipment Removal Period”), in accordance with the terms of this Agreement, Tenant will surrender the Premises to Landlord in a condition similar to that which existed immediately prior to Tenant’s Installation together with any additions alteration and improvements to the Premises, in either case, normal wear and tear excepted.
+Except as set forth to the contrary herein, within sixty (60) days following the expiration or termination of this Agreement pursuant to Section 8.3 and while continuing to pay rent (the “Equipment Removal Period”), in accordance with the terms of this Agreement, Tenant will surrender the Premises to Landlord in a condition similar to that which existed immediately prior to Tenant’s Installation together with any additions alteration and improvements to the Premises, in either case, normal wear and tear excepted.
 Subject to Section 3.2, Tenant shall have the right to access the Premises or remove any or all of Tenant’s Equipment from the Premises at any time during the Term or the Equipment Removal Period.
 If Tenant’s Equipment is not removed at the conclusion of the Equipment Removal Period, Tenant will be deemed to be in Hold Over (as defined in Section 7.2 below) until Tenant’s Equipment is removed from the Premises, provided the Hold Over term shall not exceed one hundred twenty (120) days unless otherwise agreed to by both parties in writing.
-If Tenant fails to remove Tenant’s Equipment within one hundred twenty (120) days following the expiration of the Equipment Removal Period, then Landlord shall have the option – to be exercised by prior Notice to Tenant – to declare Tenant’s Equipment abandoned and Landlord may remove and dispose of the Tenant’s Equipment.
-If Landlord exercises this option, then following written Notice to Tenant (i) Landlord shall take possession and title of the property and dispose of it in a commercially reasonable manner; (ii) the reasonable costs associated with removal and disposition of the property shall be itemized and billed to Tenant at one hundred and twenty-five percent (125%) of its actual documented cost (“Removal Fee”); (iv) Tenant shall pay such Removal Fee within thirty (30) days of such billing; and (v) Tenant’s obligation to pay rent at the Holdover rate shall terminate.
+If Tenant fails to remove Tenant’s Equipment within one hundred twenty (120) days following the expiration of the Equipment Removal Period, or such later period agreed to by the Parties, then Landlord shall have the option – to be exercised by prior Notice to Tenant – to declare Tenant’s Equipment abandoned and Landlord may remove and dispose of the Tenant’s Equipment.
+If Landlord exercises this option, then following at least thirty (30) days written Notice to Tenant (i) Landlord shall take possession and title of the property and dispose of it in a commercially reasonable manner; (ii) the reasonable costs associated with removal and disposition of the property shall be itemized and billed to Tenant (“Removal Fee”); (iii) Tenant shall pay such Removal Fee within thirty (30) days of such billing; and (iv) Tenant’s obligation to pay rent at the Holdover rate shall terminate.